cockroachdb/docs/src/current/_includes/common/network-partitions.md

 A network partition occurs when two or more nodes are prevented from communicating with each other in one or both directions.
-A network partition can be caused by a network outage or a configuration problem with the network, such as when allowlisted IP addresses or hostnames change after a node is torn down and rebuilt.
+A network partition can be caused by a network outage or a configuration problem with the network, such as when allowlisted IP addresses or hostnames change after a node is [drained and restarted]({% link {{ page.version.version }}/node-shutdown.md %}).

 In a **symmetric** partition, node communication is disrupted in both directions.
 In an **asymmetric** partition, nodes can communicate in one direction but not the other.